wkolowski/coq-mtl/README.md

   * Interesting Idris classes: Cast, Uninhabited, Sized, Read
 * Update this README to mention the Equations package.
 * Remember about mscatter and mconcatMap from MonadPlus.
+* Describe the axioms used for this development.

 ### Particular